better-internet/radworks-docs/docs/getting-started.md

 ## Creating an identity
-To create an identity on the Radicle network, use the Radicle Upstream client.
+To create an identity on the Radicle network, use the Upstream client.
 After choosing a display name and setting a passphrase, it will generate a unique identifier — known as a [**Device ID**][di] — that's paired to the computer you've installed it on.